 RSUs have been utilized to compensate participants for their individual performance based achievements and corporate performance, and they are intended to supplement stock option awards.
 The Company's Compensation Committee may determine the vesting schedule of RSUs at the time of grant.
 The settlement date shall be no later than the third anniversary of the date of grant and all payments in respect of the vested units shall be paid in full before the end of the same calendar year.
-Non-vested RSUs are forfeited if the participant voluntarily leaves employment with the Company.
+Nonvested RSUs are forfeited if the participant voluntarily leaves employment with the Company.
 On exercise of RSUs, the shares are issued from treasury.

+On August 15, 2022, the Company granted 2,036,364 RSUs to an officer.
+These RSUs will vest over a one year period.
 On January 5, 2021, the Company granted 1,500,000 RSUs to a director.
-These RSUs will vest over a one year period.
-During the year ended August 31, 2021, the Company recorded \$110,000 in share based compensation expense with respect to these RSUs based on the fair value at the grant date.
-As at August 31, 2020, no RSUs remained outstanding with all prior RSUs having vested and been settled with the issuance of shares.
+During the year ended August 31, 2022, the Company recorded \$59,667 in share based compensation expense with respect to these RSUs based on the fair value at the respective grant dates.
 The value of RSUs granted is recorded as share based compensation expense in contributed surplus over the vesting period.
+During February 2022, the Company issued 1,500,000 common shares in settlement of vested RSUs.